 Top-10 Artificial Intelligence Startups in Canada

 “Canada eh, they started a country and nobody showed up”, Rodney Dangerfield once quipped.
-He was probably referring to the fact that Canada has the second largest land mass of any other country in the world, but only 36 million people living there (about the same number of people living in California.)
-The difference of course between Californians and Canadians is that Canadians have a sense of humour, and they know how to spell it.
+He was probably referring to the fact that Canada has the second-largest land mass of any other country in the world, but only 36 million people living there (about the same number of people living in California.)
+The difference of course between Californians and Canadians is that Canadians have a sense of humor, and they know how to spell it.

 In charge of all that land is a man famous for his boyish good looks and firm handshake, Justin Trudeau, who is leading the 18th largest country in the world by GDP and winning lots of friends by letting everyone there smoke weed.
 In 2017, his government pledged $125 million for a national artificial intelligence (AI) strategy which aims to increase the number of skilled graduates and researchers in the field of AI, and establish cities like Edmonton, Montreal, and Toronto as research hubs for artificial intelligence.
 While U.S. companies may be trying to steal Canada’s top AI talent, it hasn’t stopped Canada from birthing a large number of AI startups, some of which we looked at in our article on “9 Canadian AI Startups Making Canada Great Again”.
 In this article, we’ll look at the ten most funded AI startups in Canada.